 - Try not to sit in the same position for more than 30 to 40 minutes at a time

 - Keep your feet about 6 inches (15 centimeters) apart.
 Do not bring them all the way together.

 - Keep your feet and knees pointed straight ahead, not turned in or out.

 - Sit in a firm chair with a straight back and armrests.
 Avoid soft chairs, rocking chairs, stools, or sofas.

 - Avoid chairs that are too low.
 Your hips should be higher than your knees when you are sitting.
-Sit on a pillow if you have to.
+Sit on a pillow or cushion if you have to.

 - When getting up from a chair, slide toward the edge of the chair, and use the arms of the chair or your walker or crutches for support.
 Don't try to rock yourself out of the chair.